Nspboy/Expense-Tracker/README.md

 - Static files and templates are configured via Django settings (`settings.py`).
 Place your static assets and templates in their respective directories as per the configuration.
 - Default database is SQLite.
 You may configure another backend in `settings.py`.
-- SMTP settings are available for email; configure your credentials in `settings.py` to enable email features.
+- SMTP settings are available for email; configure your credentials in `settings.py` to enable email features..